 A key selling factor in the Peruvian market is product pricing.
-Products from Asian markets, such as China, Taiwan, and South Korea often outsell more expensive European or North American products in the consumer electronics, appliances, and automobile industries.
+Products from Asian markets, such as China, Taiwan, and South Korea, often outsell more expensive European or North American products in the consumer electronics, appliances, and automobile industries.
 Additionally, counterfeit and pirated goods are readily available.
-With investment in sales promotion, intellectual property enforcement, and post-sales service, U.S. goods can ensure competitiveness.
-However, in the capital goods market (including advanced electronics and construction machinery) where equipment performance and efficiency are critical, consumers often prefer more expensive U.S. or European products due to their higher levels of quality, durability, technology, customer support, and regional service that U.S. firms offer.
+U.S. goods can ensure competitiveness by investing in sales promotion, intellectual property enforcement, and post-sales service.
+Consumers often prefer more expensive U.S. or European products in the capital goods sectors (including advanced electronics and construction machinery), where equipment performance and efficiency are critical.
+Peruvian consumers appreciate the high quality, durability, technology, customer support, and regional service that U.S. firms offer.

-Outside of Lima and some of the other major cities in Peru, the market is under-populated and under-developed, and generally does not offer an attractive market potential.
-Certain exceptions exist, however, including large-scale mining operations located along Peru’s Andes mountain range and petroleum operations in the Amazon jungle.
-Payment for major purchases is generally made on a net 30-day basis.
-It is advisable to request up-front payment or work on a confirmed, irrevocable letter of credit basis when entering a new market or dealing with new customers.
-Over-the-counter purchases are made in cash (U.S. dollars are widely accepted), wire transfer, or credit card.
+Outside of Lima and some other major cities in Peru, the market is under-populated and under-developed and generally does not offer an attractive market potential.
+However, certain exceptions exist, including large-scale mining operations along Peru’s Andes mountain range and petroleum operations in the Amazon jungle.
+Payments for major purchases are generally on a net 30-day basis.
+Therefore, requesting up-front payment or obtaining a confirmed, irrevocable letter of credit when entering a new market or dealing with new customers is advisable.
+Businesses make purchases with cash (U.S. dollars are widely accepted), wire transfers, or credit cards.
 Most retailers use credit terms as a sales technique, and major department stores issue their own credit cards.

-Distributor mark-ups vary according to type of product, but usually ranges between 12% and 25%.
+Distributor mark-ups vary according to product type but usually range between 12% and 25%.
 All imports are subject to an 18% value-added local sales tax, which can be used as a tax credit by the importer.
-Some exceptions include enterprises established in industrial free zones and special treatment zones, and companies with operations in the jungle regions of Loreto, Ucayali, Madre de Dios, Amazonas, and San Martin, in accordance with the Peruvian-Colombian Amazon Cooperation Treaty.
-A few specific goods such as cigarettes, beer, wine and liquors pay an excise tax, in accordance with the lists and rates mentioned in Appendices III and IV of Legislative Decree No. 821 (passed on April 23, 1996).
-In May 2018, a 10% excise tax for new automobiles was established.
-However, the 30% excise tax applied to used cars was reduced to 10%.
-Imports from countries with which Peru has bilateral or regional agreements are covered by separate, preferential tariff schedules.
+Some exceptions include enterprises established in industrial free zones and special treatment zones and companies with operations in the jungle regions of Loreto, Ucayali, Madre de Dios, Amazonas, and San Martin, per the Peruvian-Colombian Amazon Cooperation Treaty.
+A few specific goods, such as cigarettes, beer, wine, and liquors, pay an excise tax under the lists and rates mentioned in Appendices III and IV of Legislative Decree No. 821 (passed on April 23, 1996).
+In May 2019, Peru instituted a 10% excise tax for new automobiles and 40% for used vehicles.
+Separate, preferential tariff schedules cover imports from countries with which Peru has bilateral or regional agreements.

 Trade Promotion and Advertising

-The latest pre-pandemic numbers indicate that Peruvian advertising totaled $442 million (0.21% of Peru’s GDP), decreasing 24% from the 2019 value of 583 million (advertising expenditures have declined since 2016, following an overall trend of increases since 2004).
-TV was the largest ad medium in Peru in 2020, accounting for nearly 43% of the total ad spend.
-In Peru, a total of 26 million people are reached via advertising campaigns through Facebook, which positions this platform as the most preferred, with its audience being nearly 100% of the active population in social networks over 13 years old.
+The latest pre-pandemic numbers indicate that Peruvian advertising totaled $442 million, decreasing from the previous year.
+Advertising expenditures have started declining since 2016, following an overall trend of increases since 2004.
+TV was Peru’s most effective ad medium, accounting for nearly 43% of the total ad spend.
+In Peru, advertising campaigns through Facebook reach 26 million people, the most preferred platform whose audience is nearly all of the active population in social networks over 13 years old.

-Facebook opened 2021 with an increase of 4% adding 1 million new users to its platform.
-Its audience is made up of 46% women and 54% men.
-Instagram in Peru is the fourth most used social network with a reach of 42% of users, mainly urban.
-Peru has 5.1 million users on Instagram, the sixth highest number in Latin America, behind Brazil, Mexico, Argentina, Colombia and Chile.
+Facebook opened 2021 with an increase of 4%, adding 1 million new users to its platform.
+Its audience is 46% women and 54% men.
+Instagram is Peru’s fourth most used social network, reaching 42% of urban users.
+Peru has 5.1 million users on Instagram, the sixth highest number in Latin America, behind Brazil, Mexico, Argentina, Colombia, and Chile.

-The El Comercio Group owns the most influential paper (El Comercio) as well as five other major dailies aimed at different audiences: Perú21, business journal Gestión, popular Correo, and tabloids Trome and Ojo.
+The El Comercio Group owns the most influential paper (El Comercio) and five other major dailies aimed at different audiences: Perú21, business journal Gestión, popular Correo, and tabloids Trome and Ojo.
 Other major dailies include La República, Expreso, Diario Uno, La Razón, and El Popular.
-El Peruano, founded in 1825, is the government’s newspaper of record, publishing all legislation and decrees, and also reports news.
-Caretas, a weekly magazine founded in 1950, is also one of Lima’s most influential news publications.
-In July 2019, the Ministry of Transportation and Communications (MTC) reported there were 1,829 television stations and 5,667 radio stations in Peru.
-The highest number of television stations are in Cusco region (with 199 stations), followed by Puno (161 stations), Ancash (136) Lima (134), and Cajamarca (124).
-For radio stations, Cusco region is also the leader (509 stations), followed by Cajamarca (466), Ancash (412), Lima (396), and Puno (382).
+El Peruano, founded in 1825, is the government’s newspaper of record, publishing all legislation and decrees and reporting news.
+Caretas, a magazine founded in 1950, is also one of Lima’s most influential news publications.
+In July 2019, the Ministry of Transportation and Communications (MTC) reported 1,829 television stations and 5,667 radio stations in Peru.
+The highest number of television stations are in the Cusco region (with 199 stations), followed by Puno (161 stations), Ancash (136), Lima (134), and Cajamarca (124).
+For radio stations, the Cusco region is also the leader (509 stations), followed by Cajamarca (466), Ancash (412), Lima (396), and Puno (382).
 Radio has the largest audience of all communications media, reaching even the most isolated populations in Peru.
-It is often the first source of current news and is the principal means for transmitting information about local issues and events in the regions outside of Lima.
+It is often the first source of current news and is the principal means for transmitting information about local issues and events in the regions outside Lima.

 Sales Service/Customer Support

-Peruvians consider customer service and support as critical factors in making a final purchasing decision, especially for products requiring periodic services.
-Therefore, it is important for the product to be sold through a reliable distributor to guarantee quality assurance.
-For example, two of the perceived advantages that Asian-manufactured automobiles enjoy in Peru in comparison to their U.S. counterparts are servicing and availability.
-A similar advantage is found with mining equipment, where U.S. after-sales service has a superior reputation in comparison to third-country competitors.
+Peruvians consider customer service and support as critical factors in final purchasing decisions, especially for products requiring periodic services.
+Therefore, a reliable distributor must sell the product to guarantee quality assurance.
+For example, servicing and availability are two of the perceived advantages that Asian-manufactured automobiles enjoy in Peru compared to their U.S. counterparts.
+Similarly, U.S. after-sales service has a superior reputation with mining equipment compared to third-country competitors.